6 Scary destinations for Dark Tourists

 From spooky catacombs to churches made out of bones, Europe draws dark tourists from all over the world with its mysteries of death and tragedy.
 We compiled a list of grim attractions to visit in Europe, but be warned that these locations are not for the faint of heart!

-The catacombs contain more than six million bodies which were exhumed from graveyards and were taken to the underground to help resolve the city's lack of burial space in the 1700s.
+The catacombs contain more than six million bodies exhumed from graveyards and were taken underground to help resolve the city's lack of burial space in the 1700s.

 The Sedlec Ossuary, more popularly known as the Bone Church, contains a collection of 40,000 human skeletons carefully and artistically arranged inside the church.

 Back in the 14th and 15th century, the church cemetery was known for its "Holy Soil" and thus became a desirable burial site for victims of the Black Death and Hussite wars.

 The Dutch Golden Age wasn't always so bright.
 The Great Plague, the Spanish Inquisition, and the press-ganging Dutch East Indian Company roamed the streets of Amsterdam.

 Witness and experience the horrors of those dark times first-hand by visiting the Amsterdam Dungeon.
 The attraction features an interactive adventure with live actors, shows, and special effects.

 Approximately 15 miles from Naples lies Pompeii.
 Buried under the ashes of Mount Vesuvius, the old Roman city paints a grim picture of the destruction that took place centuries ago.

 The hollow spaces left by the decayed bodies have been filled with plaster to create casts of the ‘terrified’ people, making it the perfect destination for dark tourism.